knewjade/srs-cpp-prototype/README.md

 # srs-cpp-prototype

-Legal Move Generation in Tetris https://gist.github.com/knewjade/df3403a266c4eea33c2c94fb3fb7c3b2
+Legal Move Generation in Tetris (in Japanese):
+https://gist.github.com/knewjade/df3403a266c4eea33c2c94fb3fb7c3b2

 This repository is a reimplementation of https://github.com/ImpleLee/fast-reachability.
 (Thanks to ImpleLee!)